-Note: I did not use tape on the side seam, but I will the next time.
-I simply held it in place until the bottom was folded and taped.
-Don’t roll too tightly, or it will be too hard to get your spice container out.
+Use tape on the side seam, and don’t roll too tightly, or it will be too hard to get your spice container out.

-I folded the bottom into 3 portions, and it created a rather good base to aid in standing upright.
+I folded the bottom into 3 parts, and it created a rather good base to aid in standing upright.

 Instead of using flour and water to make a glue, I used masking tape which will degrade.

 Note: use more tape than I did in this image below and be sure to press it together firmly.
 Then tape the side seam.